Miso Nikomi Udon (味噌煮込みうどん)

 aka miso

 Hatcho style miso ( is a dark brown miso with a unique astringent taste and flavor.
 It is a miso with little sweetness due to its low sugar content.
-Hatcho miso is made in the Tokai region, where summers are hot and humid.
+Hatcho miso is from the Tokai region, where summers are hot and humid.
 To prevent the fatty acids in the soybeans from oxidizing, the miso is made with plenty of salt, an aging method that prevents deterioration due to oxidation, and a long aging period.
 Looking at the aging period and the color of the miso itself, it may look spicy, but it is surprisingly low in salt, with a salt concentration of about 11%.

 Yamamotoya Hontenn Oomon Hontenn (山本屋本店 大門本店)